mselair/AISC/AISC/FeatureExtractor/README.md

 * Mean power spectral density
 * Relative spectral density

-The extractor also reports **Data rate** which gives a relative ratio of valid values in a pasted signal based on a number os NaN values.
+The extractor also reports **Data rate**, if not chosen otherwise, which gives a relative ratio of valid values in a pasted signal based on a number os NaN values.
 The extractor requires input information about bands at which parameters will be calculated.
 Please see an example with a synthetic signal bellow.
 Mean dominant frequency, spectral median frequency and spectral entropy are estimated from the frequency range specified by a minimum and maximum value within the all bands.
 Spectral entropy is also estimated for each of the specified bands separately.
 Mean power spectral density is returned for each band.